yusufshaidu/yusufshaidu.github.io/README.md

 ---

-I am a computational condensed matter physicist whose research focuses on the development and application of Density Functional Theory (DFT) and Machine Learning Interatomic Potentials (MLIPs) to study a wide range of materials, including energy storage systems, semiconductors, ferroelectrics, optoelectronic, and quantum materials.
-My work emphasizes efficient data generation workflows, physics-informed model design, and large-scale, long-timescale MLIP-accelerated molecular dynamics simulations.
-By bridging the quantum mechanical accuracy of DFT with the computational efficiency of machine learning, I develop accurate and transferable MLIPs that enable predictive modeling and accelerate materials discovery for complex systems.
+I am a computational condensed matter physicist.
+My research focus on the development and application of Density Functional Theory (DFT) and Machine Learning Interatomic Potentials (MLIPs) to study the properties of a wide range of materials, including energy storage systems, semiconductors, ferroelectrics, optoelectronic, and quantum materials.
+My research work involves the devolopment of efficient DFT data generation workflows, physics-informed ML model, and large-scale, long-timescale MLIP-accelerated molecular dynamics simulations.
+I strive to bridge the quantum mechanical accuracy of DFT with the computational efficiency of neural network architectures.
+Over the past few years, I have develop accurate and transferable MLIPs that enable predictive modeling of complex materials and accelerate materials discovery of complex systems.

-I am an expert data scientist currently focused on deepening my understanding of data structures and algorithms using Python, enhancing my ability to design efficient, scalable, and high-performance data-driven solutions.
+Moreover, I am an expert data scientist.
+I am currently focused on deepening my understanding of data structures and algorithms using Python, enhancing my ability to design efficient, scalable, and high-performance data-driven solutions.

 In addition, I am actively developing and contributing scientific software, including open-source frameworks for atomistic simulations and MLIP development.
-I am also open to collaborations and the application of these methods to new systems.
+I am also open to collaborations and the application of these methods to new challenging systems.

 ---
 ## Ongoing Projects